 Training and Safety

-The Helena Fire Department strives to maintain a balanced budget, fiscal responsibility and manage general funds, grant funds and special contract funds in a way that best serves the community, aids in our response times and ensures we can be adequately prepared for the many types of incidents facing the Helena area.
+The Helena Fire Department strives to maintain a balanced budget, fiscal responsibility and manage general, grant and special contract funds in a way that best serves the community, aids in our response times and ensures we can be adequately prepared for the many types of incidents facing the Helena area.

-The Fire Prevention Bureau is currently staffed by three (3) members that perform a wide variety of duties.
-Our primary focus is fire safety throughout our city.
-To achieve this, we educate and apply fire codes.
+The Fire Prevention Bureau is staffed by three (3) members.
+The primary focus is fire safety throughout our city through education and application of the fire code.

 We provide fire and life-safety instruction for all ages.
 The majority of our public education programs consist of the following: